electronick1/stairs_doc/source/index.html.md

 ## Why does the pipeline builder use "mocked" data ?

 The pipeline builder `app.pipeline()` exists only to create a pipeline, to configure it, and return the "Worker" object which then will be executed by using a streaming/queue service.

 At the moment we are building a pipeline, we know nothing about real data.
 Due to this fact, we use certain mock objects.
 When you run the producer, it will populate these 'mock' objects, and the components of the pipeline will work with real data.

-## What should data return to each component of the pipeline?
+## What data should return each component of the pipeline?

-Except the "flow_generator", all components must return `dict` as a result.
+Except the "flow_producer"/"func_producer", all components must return `dict` as a result.
 Where we have key:value defined.

-Right now stairs supports redis (internal implementation) and celery services.
+Right now stairs supports redis (internal implementation), RMQ and SQS services.

 It's used for combining "real" data with "mock" values.